Shinzuu is an ex-pilot and hardcore gamer. Video games have been the most influential cause of their current skill set and abilities.

-Please note that this blog will be assuming that you have the basic knowledge of Black Ops 2 Zombies in general.
-If there is a term or something that you do not understand, please refer to the following link to learn all the basics and advanced terminology and strategies used in Zombies.
+Please note that this article will be assuming that you have the basic knowledge of Black Ops 2 Zombies in general.
+If there is a term or something that you do not understand, please refer to this guide to learn all the basics and advanced terminology and strategies used in Zombies.

 (Bank maximum caps at 250,000)